Scroll down to watch the video.

 I can’t even tell you how many years I spent throwing my broccoli stems in the garbage.
 I didn’t even think twice about it until I discovered how delicious the stems actually are.
 Come to think of it, I’m not even sure why I just assumed they were any less delish than the florets, but I digress…

-And while the soup I make in this video is one of my favorite ways to use them stems, here are 5 more ways I love to use my broccoli stems:
+And while this Broccoli Stem Soup is one of my favorite ways to use them stems, here are 5 more ways I love to use my broccoli stems:

-What about you guys??
+What about you guys?
 Do you save your broccoli stems?
-What create ways do you find to use the stems??
+What creative ways do you find to use the stems?

 - 1 tbsp olive oil